Molly's Shoes

 Molly's Shoes is an original stage production written by Alex Vickery-Howe.
-It was commissioned by the Independent Arts Foundation through Carclew Youth Arts and first staged by Accidental Productions at the Bakehouse Theatre in Adelaide, South Australia from May to July 2011.
+It was commissioned by the Independent Arts Foundation through Carclew Youth Arts and first staged by Accidental Productions at the Bakehouse Theatre in Adelaide, South Australia, from May to July 2011.

 The title refers to "shoes young people often try to fill."

 Plot

 Molly's Shoes depicts a narrative split across time.
 Physics students David Moss and Elspeth Straun fall in love between 1997 and 1999 but their relationship fractures into the new millennium as their belief systems begin to clash under the critical eye of their senior lecturer, Professor Molly Taffy.
 In the near future, an older David and Elspeth are reunited in time to watch Molly degenerate into Alzheimer's, forced to make ethical decisions as the moment dictates.

 ACT I – CLINGING TO A GRAIN OF SAND

-David Moss begins his first year studies, as a science enthusiast and self-confessed geek.
+David Moss begins his first-year studies as a science enthusiast and self-confessed geek.
 Early in his first week he meets Elspeth Straun.
-There is chemistry between the two students, despite Elspeth's fiery temper and spontaneous, live-for-the-moment edge occasionally clashing with David's self-consciously analytical worldview.
+There is chemistry between the two students, despite Elspeth's fiery temper and spontaneous, live-for-the-moment edge occasionally clashing with David's self-conscious, analytical worldview.

 Their lecturer, acid-tongued Molly Taffy, goads David into reaching his full potential as a student, accidentally setting him on a path of religious investigation and putting him at odds with Elspeth.

 The climax comes with the sudden suicide of Molly's husband and her rejection of her now indoctrinated pupil, as well as the split between the young David and Elspeth.

 In the present, an older David nurses a frail Molly, and awaits Elspeth's return to his life.